-Health care in the Pacific faces a number of challenges including low government spending, a lack of doctors and nurses, and rundown clinics and equipment.
-It’s also very hard for patients living in remote communities to access the health services they need.
-We established the Pacific Eye Institute in 2006 to help address these issues, with a focus on providing training in eye care for local doctors and nurses.
+Low government spending, a lack of doctors and nurses, and rundown clinics and equipment are all huge challenges for eye care in the Pacific.
+For people living in remote areas, accessing the health care they need can be close to impossible.
+We established the Pacific Eye Institute in 2006 to help address these issues, with a focus on training local doctors and nurses.

-The Pacific Eye Institute was initially located at Tamavua Hospital in Suva.
-In 2010, we built a new custom-made eye care and teaching facility to house the Institute on the grounds of the Colonial War Memorial Hospital in Suva.
-The opening of the new facility allowed the Institute and the hospital to join forces, increasing both teaching and patient care and helping to cement the Pacific Eye Institute’s role as an eye care hub in the country and the region.
+For the first four years the Institute was located at Tamavua Hospital in Suva.
+In 2010, we built a new custom-made eye care and teaching facility on the grounds of the Colonial War Memorial Hospital.
+The Institute and the hospital joined forces, and the Pacific Eye Institute is now an impressive eye care hub for the entire region.

-In 2011, the Diabetes Eye Clinic was opened at the Institute to provide diabetes eye care services and to deliver a teaching programme for nurses in diabetes eye care.
-This followed our research in 2009 which revealed that more than 40 percent of adults aged 40 years and over in Fiji have diabetes, meaning demand for diabetes eye care services is huge.
+In 2011, the Diabetes Eye Clinic opened on-site to provide diabetes eye care services and deliver a teaching programme for nurses in diabetes eye care.
+This followed our research in 2009 which revealed that more than 40 per cent of adults aged 40 years and over in Fiji have diabetes, meaning demand for diabetes eye care services is huge.

-The Institute offers a series of courses in eye health, focused on the particular eye care needs of the Pacific.
-The courses are administered by Fiji National University’s College of Medicine, Nursing and Health Sciences.
-It also provides ongoing professional development and workforce support to its graduates and other eye care workers, advocates for investment in eye care, and undertakes research.
+The Institute offers a series of courses focused on the particular eye care needs of the Pacific and provides professional development and support to graduates and eye care workers.
+It also advocates for investment in eye care and undertakes research.
+Courses are administered by Fiji National University’s College of Medicine, Nursing and Health Sciences.

 The Pacific Eye Institute is a significant provider of eye care services in Fiji and in outreach locations across the Pacific, performing around 2,000 eye surgeries a year.
 This means there are good opportunities for eye nurses and doctors in-training to get practical experience.